The Research and Innovation for our Dynamic Environment (RIDE) Forum evolved from the Living with Environmental Change (LWEC) partnership in 2016.

 - the implementation of sustainable solutions that work with our dynamic natural environment.

 The forum enables members to align, leverage their resources and avoid duplication through:

 In doing so, members can be more efficient in their use of public funds to give decision-makers the knowledge they need to respond to the challenges and opportunities presented by environmental change.

 RIDE is a mechanism that also enables the UK academic community to form independent beneficial and impactful links to the policy and practice community.

-- facilitate co-design and co-creation of policy and practice-facing research and innovation activities.
 We build communities of interest between funders, policymakers, businesses and researchers.
-Will also provide a means of exploring opportunities for collaboration, where ideas and partnerships can develop, and establishing projects of scale that help members leverage their own resources – particularly in areas where members require access to knowledge, people, skills and capabilities that a single organisation could not do alone.
+Will also provide a means of exploring opportunities for collaboration, where ideas and partnerships can develop, and establishing projects of scale that help members leverage their own resources, particularly in areas where members require access to knowledge, people, skills and capabilities that a single organisation could not do alone.